-You can’t possibly survive in business today without a website.
-Every business worth its salt has one, and nearly every potential customer uses the web to search for things they want, from restaurants to doctors to plumbing products, and everything in between.
+Nearly every potential customer uses the web to search for things they want, from restaurants to doctors to plumbing products, and everything in between.
 You MUST have an online presence to reach potential buyers, including a website and a variety of social media accounts, such as Facebook, Twitter, LinkedIn, and Instagram—whatever will help you find your customers and engage with them.
-In today’s competitive business landscape, simply having a website won’t cut it though.
-You need to stand out, be easily accessible, and know how to optimize your pages so that your potential customers will find you and stay with you.
-Here are the top five mistakes businesses make with their sites and why it is important to avoid them.
+In today’s competitive business landscape, simply having a website won’t cut it.

 1. Not optimizing your website pages for searching.

 In terms of the online world, website optimization refers to SEO (Search Engine Optimization), which is the process of making your website as functional as possible to get the most traffic on search engines such as Google, Bing, or Yahoo.
 When your website is optimized, you’ll show up higher in search engine results, and more people will click on your site.
 Focus on the correct keywords to get your SEO up to speed.
 Yoast has an excellent plugin that makes your SEO upkeep a breeze.

 A blog is a great way to communicate with potential buyers and those browsing your website.
 Blog consistently and offer value-added content with each post.
 Your blog should reflect your business values/mission/vision and be personable and conversational.
 It should offer original content that is informational or educational, as well as offer value to your potential customer.
 Having a blog allows you to:

 - create fresh content that your audience cares about (which helps SEO);

 - establish yourself as a thought leader in your industry;